kevkaleido/kevkaleido/README.md

 - Learn from experienced developers
 - Apply my skills to real-world problems

-If you have a project that could use my skills, or if you're looking for a dedicated developer to join your team, please hit me up!
+If you have what could use my skills, or if you're looking for a dedicated developer to join your team, please hit me up!
 I promise I don't byte. 😉

 ## 🔍 What I'm Looking For